MatthiasReichel/Data-Modeling-Postgres/README.md

 # Disclaimer

 Originally the project was created as part of the Udacity Nanodegree certificaton.
-However, to add complexity the scope of the project was extended adding additional datasources as well as a middle and frontend layer aiming.
+However, to add complexity the scope of the project was extended adding additional datasources as well as a middle and frontend layer.
-Note that the project is WIP and may change according to the roadmap.
+Note that the status of the project is tracked via the roadmap.